-As banking professionals in Hong Kong and Singapore swamp recruiters with CVs following bonus payments, it’s becoming more important that your resume stands out.
-But too many candidates in the two cities are littering their CVs with self-promoting phrases that fall into the category of cliche, say recruiters.
+As banks in Hong Kong and Singapore slow down their hiring in the final quarter of 2019, it’s becoming more important that your resume stands out if you are still applying for jobs right now.
+Too many candidates in the two cities, though, are littering their CVs with self-promoting phrases that fall into the category of cliche, say recruiters.

 “I hate this one as we’re all quick learners when we do the same job day after day.
 Plus, everyone puts it on their resumes, so you really don’t stand out by using it,” says Kyle Blockley, managing partner of recruitment firm KS International in Singapore.

 “As an adjective on a CV, ‘innovative’ is fairly meaningless.
 If you have been genuinely innovative during your career, this should be highlighted as an achievement.
-‘Introduced a new forecasting process which increased accuracy by 25%’, for example,” says Lucy Allcard, a senior consultant at recruiters Black Swan Group in Singapore.
+‘Introduced a new forecasting process which increased accuracy by 25%’, for example,” says Lucy Allcard, a senior consultant at recruiters Black Swan Group.

 “This is something that you see on CVs these days, and in most cases it's a waste of space,” says Allcard.
 “Phrases such as ‘passionate about compliance’ should be obvious if you're in that field.
 Save your 'passion' for interviews.”

-“I don’t know any hiring manager or recruiter who would look for this phrase in a CV, but it’s often there,” says a Hong Kong recruiter.
+“I don’t know any hiring manager or recruiter who would look for this phrase in a CV, but it’s often there,” says a Hong Kong-based recruiter.

 “Putting a lot of energy into your career is admirable, but this phrase doesn’t clearly explain what you actually do with that energy,” says Matthieu Imbert-Bouchard, managing director of recruiters Robert Half in Singapore.
 “Describe a situation when you helped the bank by going beyond your job description.”